leeyi45/custom_dns_server/README.md

 ```

 ### ```use-network-broadcast```
 Set this to `true` to use the subnet's broadcast address when sending DHCPDISCOVER message instead of the universal broadcast address.
-For example, if the DHCP server is on the `192.168.10.0/24` network, setting this option to `true` will cause it to broadcast the DHCPDISCOVER message using `192.168.10.255` instead of `255.255.255.255`.
+For example, if the DHCP server is on the `192.168.10.0/24` network, setting this option to `true` will cause it to broadcast the DHCPINFORM message using `192.168.10.255` instead of `255.255.255.255`.
 Turning this option will contain the server's DHCP packets to the local subnet, but may not work with networks that rely on DHCP relays

-### `send-decline`
-When a DHCP server receives a DHCPDISCOVER message, it will respond with a DHCPOFFER.
-Because the server isn't actually requesting for an IP address, this server can choose to reply with a DHCPDECLINE, informing the DHCP server that it is not requesting that IP address.

 ### `local-iface` and `local-addr`
 `local-iface` informs this server that the DHCP server should be reached using the given network interface, while `local-addr` informs this server that the DHCP server can be reached using the network interface with that specified local IP address.
 If neither of these options are given, then the interface returned by `scapy`'s `conf.iface` variable is used